Community is central to our work at Metroland Cultures. Discover how we work with communities in Brent.

 Following the exhibition, the wall-piece at the heart of ‘Making The Room Sing’ will be permanently installed in the AWRC building.

-With Us All is a community commission to build a glasshouse in an edible garden.
+With Us All was a community commission to build a glasshouse in an edible garden.

 Over six months workshops took place to: